agarwalavantika/google-play-insights/README.md

 This project analyzes the Google Play Store Apps dataset using SQL and Tableau.
 The goal is to extract business insights such as installs by category, app distribution, and rating performance.

+## SQL Analysis

-### Preview
+### 1.Data Cleaning (data_cleaning.sql)

+Removed rows with missing ratings or installs.

+Standardized Installs column by removing commas/plus signs and casting to numeric.

+Ensured only valid ratings (0.0 – 5.0) are retained.

-Installs by Category
+### Installs by Category (installs_by_category.sql)

-(screenshot / chart here)
+*Aggregated total installs per app category.

+*Ranked categories by highest installs to identify popularity trends.

-Apps per Category
+### Apps per Category (apps_per_category.sql)

-(screenshot / chart here)
+*Counted the number of apps available in each category.

+*Highlighted categories with the highest concentration of apps.

-Average Rating by Category
+### Average Rating by Category (avg_rating_by_category.sql)

-(screenshot / chart here)
+*Computed the mean rating for each category.

+*Compared performance to spot categories with consistently high or low ratings.

 ## Tableau Dashboard